IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/README.md

 - `onSerialize(blocks : array) : array` (function, default : undefined) callback executed after the [Gutenberg block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-block-library/#registercoreblocks) transform rules have been applied.

   The resulting array of Gutenberg blocks is passed to the callback.
-The callback can modify the blocks array and is expected to return it.
+The callback can modify the blocks array and is expected to return them.

-  Example transforming all found `IMG.title` attributes into the caption block attribute.
+  Example transforming all [Gutenberg Image block](https://wordpress.org/support/article/image-block/) attributes into caption block attribute.
 This will result in a `<figcaption>` element inside the block output:

   ```js
   ImpexTransformer.setup({